Skip to Content

 I have a drawer full of Stasher bags* that I especially love for the freezer since they lay flat, unlike mason jars.

-The bags work great for storing leftovers like rolls or roasted veggies.
-While you could put mashed potatoes or gravy inside, I’d probably save that for a jar unless you were going to be freezing it.
+These bags are great for storing leftovers like rolls or roasted veggies.
+While you could put mashed potatoes or gravy inside, I’d recommend saving that for a jar unless you’re planning to freeze it.

 Close up of Stasher food safe storage containers.